 If you think you have a street naming issue, please contact us.
 Charges will apply, however if objections are received in respect of renaming a street, the matter may be required to be referred to the Magistrates' Court for consideration, the costs of which would have to be met by the proposing organisation or individual.

-If mail for a building is delivered to a single letter box, and occupants collect their own mail, then Royal Mail class this is a “building in multiple occupation” and will only register the parent building and not individual flats.
+If mail for a building is delivered to a single letter box, and occupants collect their own mail, then Royal Mail class this is a “building in multiple occupation”.
+This will appear on Royal Mail’s multi occupancy database and can take up to 28 days to appear.

 Where two or more properties on a numbered street are merged, the numbers of the original properties should be retained.
 For example, 4 and 6 Fore Street being combined would become 4 – 6 Fore Street.